TieDyedDevil/XS/doc/TUTORIAL.md

 other `xs` usage of the usual tokens.

-Relational comparisons coerce both values to floats if either is a float, and both values to strings if either is a string.
+Relational comparisons coerce both values to floats if either is a float, and both values to strings if either is not numeric.
 String comparisons are performed using the current locale's collating order.

 The relational operators expect a pair of singleton values.
 The result of